gonzalezbrittany/PyBer_Analysis/README.md

 When it came to the dataset provided by company Pyber, our initial analysis showed how total fare, ride count and driver count were impacted by city type (suburban, urban and rural) for the year 2019.
 The analysis showed evidence that urban cities had the most total number of rides and driver count while also showing the lowest average fares.
 Rural cities had the least number of rides and driver count and had the highest average fare.
 Suburban city ranged in the middle for all three categories (average fare, driver count and ride count).
 The data is presented in the bubble chart displayed below.
 ![image](https://user-images.githubusercontent.com/26393180/151722836-a323416d-cd5d-46bf-90ac-7990c92bd410.png)
 After the initial report, further analysis was completed to find the weekly average fare from January 2019 through April 2019 for each city type.
+This analysis will help to build conclusions on actions that can be taken to reduce the disparities between the different city types.
 The analysis was completed and presented in a line graph.

 ## Results